Home to over 5 million people and 800 miles of coastline, Costa Rica is one of the safest and most popular destinations in Central America.

 Backpacker Travel– Expect to camp, stay at hostels and guest houses for about $15-$40 USD a night.
 Hostel Geeks Website has a lot of great options for hostels in Costa Rica.

-Luxury Traveler– There are many properties sprinkled throughout Costa Rica with all the comforts of home + amazing amenities and unique atmospheres.
+Luxury Traveler– Many properties are sprinkled throughout Costa Rica with all the comforts of home + amazing amenities and unique atmospheres.
 Luxury, five-star properties start around $300 USD a night and go up from there.

 There are many ways to get around Costa Rica, including taxis, public buses, small planes, and Uber (sort of).
-You will want to decide what airport you are flying into and where you are going first before you can determine what type of transportation will work best for you.
+You will want to decide what airport you are flying into and where you are going first before determining what type of transportation will work best for you.

 Mid-range and luxury hotels may offer complimentary airport transportation, so make sure you check with your accommodation’s offerings to avoid additional fees.

-If you are planning to stay in one area and book organized tours, shuttle service or taxis may work best for transportation to and from lodging and airport.
-However, if you are planning to explore Costa Rica on your own, renting a car is an excellent idea.
+If you plan to stay in one area and book organized tours, shuttle service or taxis may work best for transportation to and from lodging and airport.
+However, if you plan to explore Costa Rica on your own, renting a car is an excellent idea.

 I love the convenience of a rental car and the freedom to go wherever and whenever you want.
 I personally believe rental vehicles are the most comfortable, flexible, and convenient way to get around, but they aren’t the cheapest.